DXist/compio/README.md

 let mut driver = Driver::new().unwrap();
 let file = File::open("Cargo.toml").unwrap();
-// Attach the `RawFd` to driver first. let fd = driver.attach(file.as_raw_fd()).unwrap();
+// Attach the `RawFd` to driver first.
+//
+// The result is `Fd` attached to the driver.
+// It's possible to register file descriptor instead of attaching. let fd = driver.attach(file.as_raw_fd()).unwrap();

-// Create operation and push it to the driver. let mut op = ReadAt::new(fd, 0, Vec::with_capacity(4096));
+// Create IO operation and push it to the driver's submission queue. let mut op = ReadAt::new(fd, 0, Vec::with_capacity(4096));
+// We don't pass operation ownership to the driver and have to keep operations
-let mut ops = VecDeque::from([(&mut op, 0).into()]);
+// until they will be finished let mut ops = VecDeque::from([(&mut op, 0).into()]);
 driver.push_queue(&mut ops);

-// Poll the driver and wait for IO completed. let mut entries = ArrayVec::<Entry, 1>::new();
+// Submit the queued operations and wait for IO completed. let mut entries = ArrayVec::<Entry, 1>::new();
 unsafe {
     driver